-This health plan consists of two benefit levels: one for PCP/Plan Approved Benefits; and one for Self-Referred Benefits.
-The costs that you pay for covered services will differ based on the benefit level.
-To receive the highest benefit level (your PCP/Plan Approved Benefits), you must obtain your health care services and supplies from providers who participate in your health care network.
-Your Schedule of

-Benefits will tell you the name of your health care network.
+To receive all of your health plan coverage, you must obtain your health care services and supplies from providers who participate in your health care network.
+Your Schedule of Benefits will tell you the name of your health care network.
 The provider directory that is provided for your health plan lists the health care providers who participate in your health care network.
-The health care providers that participate in your health care network are referred to as "network providers."
-(See "covered providers" in Part 2.)
-If you choose to obtain your health care services and supplies from a covered provider who does not participate in your health care network, you will usually receive the lowest benefit level (your Self-Referred Benefits).
-See Part 8 in this benefit booklet for the times when PCP/Plan Approved Benefits will be provided if you receive covered services from a covered provider who is not a network provider.
+The health care providers that participate in your health care network are referred to as "covered providers" or "network providers."
+If you need emergency medical care, this health plan will cover those services even when they are furnished by a health care provider who is not a network provider.
+See Part 8 in this benefit booklet for a few other times when this health plan may cover services or supplies that you receive from a provider who does not participate in your health care network.
+Except as described in this benefit booklet, this health plan will not cover any services or supplies that you receive from providers who do not participate in your health care network.